 - Maple Syrup

-- Peel and cube sweet potatoes into 1inch cubes.
+- Peel and cube the 2 pounds of sweet potatoes into 1-inch cubes.

-- Place cubed sweet potatoes in steamer basket OR place in the liquid.
+- Place the cubed sweet potatoes in a steamer basket OR place them directly in the bottom of the pan.
 It’s up to you.

-- Add broth or water to Instant Pot or Electric pressure cooker and pressure cook on high for 10 minutes.
+- Add a cup of water or broth to the Instant Pot or Electric Pressure Cooker and set it on High Pressure for 10 minutes of cooking time.

 - Quick Release the Pressure, drain water, and put the sweet potatoes in a separate bowl.

 - Using a potato masher, mash sweet potatoes.